| Law | Symbolic Representation | Definition |

 1.) find center, this will give one quadrant

-2.) find radius, second quadrant will be the one, which is less than radius
+2.) find radius, compare with the distance of origin from axes, the second quadrant will be the one, which is less than radius

 tangents